[p15jra@hostname]$ setarch -R bash # or fish, or zsh, or your favourite shell

 Run the

-function (this comparison is part of the conditional check that will either allow you to play the game or not, depending on whether or not you guessed the secret number).
-Set a breakpoint at this address andcontinue
+disascommand to disassemble the current function.
+Locate the address of thecmpinstruction just before the call to theplay_gamefunction (this comparison is part of the conditional check that will either allow you to play the game or not, depending on whether or not you guessed the secret number).
+Set a breakpoint at this address andcontinueexecution.-

 When the game pauses at your breakpoint, what is the value of